MIRROR: A Multi-Agent Framework with Iterative Adaptive Revision and Hierarchical Retrieval for Optimization Modeling in Operations Research: Methodology

+\textbf{2.
+Fine-grained reranking}: The large language model reranks the candidate exemplars based on problem category alignment and deep semantic similarity, selecting exemplars highly relevant to the target task.
+The system pushes a maximum of two high-value exemplars, represented as model reference content $R_{\text{model}}$ and code reference content $R_{\text{code}}$, respectively, for use by the modeling and code generation agents (see Appendix~\ref{Retrieval Algorithm} for specific rules).
+If no matching exemplar is found, the system returns a null signal, triggering a stable fallback mechanism.
+The standard format for a single data instance in the exemplar library is as follows:
-At most two high-value examples are delivered as $\mathcal{R}_{\text{model}}$ or $\mathcal{R}_{\text{code}}$ for use by the modeling and code agents follows this structure (see Appendix \ref{sec:retrieval} for details). respectively, If no suitable example exists, an empty signal is returned to trigger robust fallback handling.
-Here is the format of a data instance entry from the exemplar library. \begin{mygraybox}{Data Instance} \{``en\_answer'': 10000.0, ``prompt'': ``A construction company is planning to allocate resources across four different tasks: ...?'', ``response'': ``\#\# Mathematical Model: ... ``VARIABLES'': ... ``CONSTRAINTS'': ... ``OBJECTIVE'': ... \#\# Python Code: ...'', ``problem\_type'': ``Mixed-Integer Linear Programming (MILP)'', ``problem\_subtype'': ``Discrete Scheduling \& Assignment''\} \end{mygraybox}

-\paragraph{Dual Memory} To support knowledge accumulation and reuse, the system maintains two memory pools: \begin{itemize} \item \textbf{Local Memory Pool}: Stores the primary agent's own historical outputs (e.g., past models, debugging tips), providing contextual history for its revision phase.
-This memory is used exclusively for the agent’s subsequent tasks, reflecting its role-specific adaptability. \item \textbf{Global Memory Pool}: Accumulates outputs from all functional agents across tasks, enabling knowledge reuse and system-level evolution through shared experience. \end{itemize}
+\begin{mygraybox}{Data Instance} \{``en\_answer'': 10000.0, ``prompt'': ``A construction company is planning to allocate resources across four different tasks: ...?'', ``response'': ``\#\# Mathematical Model: ... ``VARIABLES'': ... ``CONSTRAINTS'': ... ``OBJECTIVE'': ... \#\# Python Code: ...'', ``problem\_type'': ``Mixed-Integer Linear Programming (MILP)'', ``problem\_subtype'': ``Discrete Scheduling \& Assignment''\} \end{mygraybox} The format of each reference exemplar ultimately returned to the Mathematical Modeling Agent and the Code Generation Agent are provided in Appendix~\ref{sec:retrieval}.
+In Appendix~\ref{attn}, we visualize the token-level influence of input prompts on the resulting mathematical models under both with-example and without-example conditions to further elucidate the efficacy of the proposed HRAG mechanism. \paragraph{Dual Memory} To support knowledge accumulation and reuse, the system maintains two memory pools: \begin{itemize} \item \textbf{Local memory pool}: Associated with specific types of agents, it stores the historical output data of relevant agents during the generation and revision stages (e.g., previous models and debugging tips), providing contextual history for the iterative revision phase.
+This memory is primarily used for subsequent tasks of specific agents and assists other agents during the revision phase, reflecting its role-specific adaptability. \item \textbf{Global memory pool}: It aggregates the output results of all functional agents across various tasks, leveraging shared experiences to achieve cross-task knowledge reuse and driving the continuous, system-level iterative optimization of the system. \end{itemize}

-In summary, MIRROR integrates specialized agent roles with the aforementioned dynamic mechanisms, not only generating verifiable solver code from natural language by dynamically incorporating relevant exemplar knowledge, but also triggering iterative collaborative revisions upon execution failure to progressively improve the correctness of both the model and the solver code.